Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 88 km

-Our downhill continues with a 60 km descent to the Kuru Chu River.
-We start at 3051m, descend all the way to 579 m before climbing back up to 1590 m.
-We slowly make our way up a series of switchbacks to the remote village of Mongar, one of the oldest educational hubs of the country.
+Starting at 3,051m its a fantastic 60 km descent all the way to the Kuru Chu River at 579m.
+Then we slowly make our way up a series of switchbacks to the remote village of Mongar (at 1,590m), one of the country's oldest educational hubs.

 Meals: Breakfast, Lunch, Dinner